 But what does a finance director do?
 And how do you know if the position is right for you?

-In this career guide, we take you through all the major pillars of this role, including:
+In this career guide, we take you through all the major pillars of this role, such as:

 ...and more.
 So, let’s dive in. 👇